SherwinKhoo/frogger/README.md

 Motivation

-1. Reinforce understanding of Javascript and CSS
+1. Reinforce understanding of Javascript, CSS and HTML.
 2. Add to portfolio.
 3. Being a "gamer, and having played computer games that someone else made since the 90s, it's nice to finally create one for a change, albeit a clone of a classic game.